geovannewashington/geovannewashington/README.md

 ## About Me

 I'm a **21-year-old Computer Science student in Recife, Brazil at [Cin-UFPE](https://www.cin.ufpe.br)**.
-A **Full Stack Web Developer** specialized in building web applications using the latest technologies.
+A **Full-Stack Developer** experienced in building web applications using the latest technologies.
 Passionate about learning and expanding my skills, I enjoy taking on new challenges and working on innovative projects.

 ## Technologies I Work With
 ![JavaScript](https://img.shields.io/badge/-JavaScript-333333?style=flat&logo=javascript)